 How to find the perfect Rolex watch size

-More rounded or larger wrists can get away with any of the Rolex sizes which go right up to a 44mm.
-Always remember that the larger the watch you choose, the harder it is to wear the watch discreetly.
-You may not be able to wear a shirt cuff over a bigger sized case.
+Keep in mind that the larger the watch you choose, the harder it is to wear the watch discreetly.
+You may not be able to wear a shirt cuff over a bigger-sized case.

-If you’re looking for a day to day watch, then you can generally go with how comfortable it is.
-But if it has a specific purpose, eg. a Sea-Dweller is often oversized as it needs to be easily visual when diving, then size plays a bigger part.
+If you’re looking for a day-to-day watch, then you can generally go with how comfortable it is.
+But if it has a specific purpose, then size plays a bigger part.
+For example:

 What is the perfect size of Rolex watch?